 Interestingly, you only need about Ksh.
 5,900 to start your own blog.
 This money will cater for the hosting of your website for 1 year.

 Online writing has always been a great way to make money from home.
-As a matter of fact, it is the only business in this list which might not need any capital at all to start.
+As a matter of fact, it is the only business on this list that might not need any capital at all to start.

-As long as you are good in English language and are willing to start writing for pay, you are good to go.
+As long as you are good at the English language and are willing to start writing for pay, you are good to go.
 Except if you don’t have a laptop, an internet connection or a phone to keep in touch with your clients.